 When else is not bad?

 According with Rule 2 of Object Calisthenics you should not use ELSE condition.
 So there are some techniques to avoid using it.
-Like in this examples:
+Like in these examples:

 1 - Default value declaration